Caffeine-Mac-Download/Caffeine-Mac-Download/README.md

 ---

-## 📌 What is Caffeine Mac?
+📌 About Caffeine for macOS

-**Caffeine Mac** is a simple yet powerful utility designed to temporarily prevent your Mac from going to sleep, dimming the screen, or activating the screen saver.
-Perfect for meetings, downloads, or focused workflows.
+Caffeine for Mac is a lightweight utility designed to keep your Mac awake and prevent it from going into sleep mode, dimming the screen, or activating the screensaver.
+Sitting quietly in your menu bar, Caffeine provides a simple toggle that ensures your display stays on when needed — whether you're watching a video, giving a presentation, running long processes, or reading something important without touching your keyboard or mouse.

+With no clutter or complex settings, Caffeine is the go-to tool for professionals, developers, students, and power users who need full control over their Mac’s power behavior.
+It’s minimal, intuitive, and extremely effective at one job — keeping your Mac alert on your terms.

+Caffeine is compatible with both Intel and Apple Silicon (M1, M2, M3) Macs and works seamlessly across macOS versions.
+Whether you're using a MacBook Pro, MacBook Air, iMac, or Mac mini, Caffeine keeps you in charge of your screen activity with a single click.

 ---